helm/helm-www/content/docs/intro/v2_v3_migration.md

    - Replaces client/server with client/library architecture (`helm` binary only)
    - Security is now on per user basis (delegated to Kubernetes user cluster security)
    - Releases are now stored as in-cluster secrets and the release object metadata has changed
-   - Releases are persisted on a release namespace basis and not in the Tiller namepsace anymore
+   - Releases are persisted on a release namespace basis and not in the Tiller namespace anymore
 2. Chart repository updated:
    - `helm search` now supports both local repository searches and making search queries against Helm Hub
 3. Chart apiVersion bumped to "v2" for following specification changes: